mjallday/opschef-cookbook-openvas/README.md

 It's recommended to create a role and apply it to your node definition.

-Here's an exammple role to enable all things provided by this cookbook.
+Here's an example role to enable all things provided by this cookbook.
 This is the recommended method.
 Note: Including recipe openvas::nmap before openvas::server is required since it's a requirement.
 <pre><code>